gwax/www-gwax/posts/2004/10/ninja-gaiden-destroyed.rst

 As of a day or so ago, I have finally destroyed the heck out of Ninja Gaiden.
-I have collected all 50 Scarabs to unlock the original Ninja Gaiden and I have shot the clock tower to get Ninja Gaiden II and found Ninja Gaiden III in the Aquaduct.
+I have collected all 50 Scarabs to unlock the original Ninja Gaiden and I have shot the clock tower to get Ninja Gaiden II and found Ninja Gaiden III in the Aqueduct.
 It has been a long time coming and it is now done.
 Of course, I did beat the game on normal difficulty so I may, sometime far off, end up playing through again and beating it on a harder difficulty.